Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/UpdateSite_readme.txt

-- User must generate on his workstation a pair of DSA or RSA keys e.g.: through Eclipse / Window / Preferences / General / Network Connections / SSH2 / Key Management / Generate DSA Keys user must save the keys on his workstation and choose and record a pass phrase
+- User must generate on his workstation a pair of DSA or RSA keys e.g.: through Eclipse / Window / Preferences / General / Network Connections / SSH2 / Key Management / Generate DSA Keys user must choose (and record) a pass phrase and save the keys on his workstation (e.g. save private key under xxx.txt and public key under xxx.txt.pub ; they will be in OpenSSH format)
 - User must upload his public key to the SF site (through Account / Services / Edit SSH Keys for Shell/CVS and paste ;
-  the update takes some delay)
+  the update may take some delay)
+- To use PSFTP or WinSCP the files must be in Putty keys format, so use puttygen to load the keys (from xxx.txt) and save the private key to xxx.ppk and the public key to xxx.ppk.pub

 How to create the JavaCC Eclipse Plugin update site zip file
 ------------------------------------------------------------
-(for project admins) - Marc Mazas - Nov 22th, 2009 / Feb 17th, 2010
+(for project admins) - Marc Mazas - Nov 22th, 2009 / Feb 17th, 2010 / Feb 25th, 2010

+- Build JTB Project, copy jtb-x.y.z.jar and remove old one, copy jtb_doc.html
 - Build project "sf.eclipse.javacc" and review "plugin.xml"
   * do not use the export wizard
 - Update project "sf.eclipse.javacc-feature" through "feature.xml" (mainly version)